cwaitt/Trine_Teaching_Demo/Comp_Notes/Properties-comp.md

 | Medicine                     | Antacids, Antibiotics, Diagnostic Testing |
 | Soil and Agriculture         | Lime, Acid Rain, Fertilizer |

-The presences of acids and bases (also called *alkalis*) has been known even before chemistry was established as field of science.
-During the time of the ancient Greeks, properties of acids and bases were vaguely understod, however, they realized that there were some fundemental differences between these substances.
+The presence of acids and bases (also called *alkalis*) has been known even before chemistry was established as field of science.
+During the time of the ancient Greeks, properties of acids and bases were vaguely understood, however, they realized that there were some fundamental differences between these substances.

 | Property | Acid | Base |
 | -------- | ---- | ---- |